'Period poverty is an absolute disgrace'

 Free sanitary products will be distributed via community groups, schools and food banks.

-But Jenny Rathbone warned that there is a limit to what the Welsh Government could pay for.
+But Jenny Rathbone warned there was a limit to what the Welsh Government could pay for.

 "We are not going to be able to roll out providing sanitary products to all girls in all schools across Wales, because we haven't got that sort of money at the moment, given that we still have an austerity regime in Westminster."